-Articles - June 2005 English translation for information purposes only
+Articles of Association - July 2006 English translation for information purposes only

 No capital increase in shares paid up in cash may however be implemented if the existing capital has not been priorly fully paid up.
 Capital increases must be implemented within five years as of the date on which the Shareholders' General Meeting has taken or authorized such resolution.